 Seeking to begin the COVID Vaccine series?

 Anyone who has NOT RECEIVED a COVID VACCINE is encouraged to get both doses in the initial series.
-The number for COVID vaccination at Glenwood Medical Center for FIRST DOSES ONLY is 320.221.3131.
+The number for COVID vaccination at Glenwood Medical Center is 320.221.3131.
 A receptionist will call you back to schedule.

 When can you get a flu shot?

 The drive-thru flu shot clinics from last year were well received and are planned.
 The first ones begin this week.
 GRHS uses all media to communicate when these are; please watch for details and refrain from calling.
-Visit our events calendar for current dates.
 Patients with clinic appointments with a provider can conveniently get their flu vaccine at the same time.